-Figure 25 - 1/12 Oct.
+Figure 25 - 1/3 Oct.
 Real Time Analyser (RTA).
 Blue is stored maximum

-8. Impedance measurements

-Measuring loudspeaker impedance is done automatically by clicking the "Measure impedance" button (or F4).
+Figure 26 - 1/12 Oct.
+Real Time Analyser (RTA).
+Blue is stored maximum 10.
+Impedance measurements Measuring loudspeaker impedance is done automatically by clicking the "Measure impedance" button (or F4).
 The default impedance mode is LO (Low current) which should be used for TS parameters and is accurate up to ~90 kHz.
-Open Z View (Imp Pane) for HI/LO ranges Figure 26.
+Open Z View (Imp Pane) for HI/LO ranges Figure 27.

-Figure 26 - Impedance Window.
-Select LO current (Best) or HI current (Less accurate)

-You can select the HI (High current) mode which in general is less accurate.
+Figure 27 - Impedance Window.
+Select LO current (Best) or HI current (Less accurate) You can select the HI (High current) mode which in general is less accurate.
 It generally gives a lower Fs.
-The high current measurement is closer to the normal music input at normal levels and is the same as used in FINE QC

-Since the impedance measurement is purely electrical the range and time window are predefined and set max with the auto delay.
+The high current measurement is closer to the normal music input at normal levels and is the same as used in FINE QC Since the impedance measurement is purely electrical the range and time window are predefined and set max with the auto delay.
 Impedances down to 1 ohms can be measured well if the max power is not exceeded.

 The measured impedance may later be used to calculate the T/S Parameters (Thiele/Small Parameters).
 If the Added Mass or Added Volume option is used you need to measure an additional impedance curve with the added mass/Volume.
 These two curves should then be transferred to the TS window.
-See Sec.
-0.

-Figure 28 shows two impedance curves in the lower part of the main screen.
-The combined (SPL +Imp) display is used here with the button depressed, see Figure 21.
+Figure 29 shows two impedance curves in the lower part of the main screen.
+The combined (SPL +Imp) display is used here with the \button depressed, see Figure 22.
 The impedance curves can be scaled independently of the SPL curves with the up/down arrows on the right side.